-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 Taylor Middle School is committed to continuous improvement.
 Building positive relationships with all of our educational partners is a priority.
 We recognize that to do so we must have transparent and timely communication.
 The Taylor administrative team is dedicated to weekly communication to our families and staff.
-While we experienced many technological hurdles at the start of the school year, we hope that our community now values this regular communication between school and home.
-Our website was updated this school year and is organized, user friendly and contains a wealth of information and resources, including a running record of all communications sent since the beginning of the school year.
-This can be accessed under the Families tab/principals' communication tab.
+Our website is organized, user-friendly and contains a wealth of information and resources for students and families.
 We also host regular "Coffee with the Principals," those meetings are all listed on our website.
 We are fortunate to have many parents who volunteer to serve our school on various committees including our School Site Council, English Language Advisory Committee and more.

-Taylor Middle School has an active PTA that coordinates voluntary activities including appreciation events, community building events, fundraisers for classroom expenditures and larger school projects.
-PTA also helps to maintain a culture of support for our teachers and staff.
+Taylor Middle School has an active PTA that coordinates voluntary activities including appreciation events, community-building events, fundraisers for classroom expenditures and larger school projects.
+Taylor PTA also helps to maintain a culture of support for our teachers and staff.
 Parents provide luncheons and special events for faculty and staff, as well as a variety of assemblies for students each year to support Taylor's educational programs.
-Our PTA parents also volunteer as chaperones on field trips and the eighth grade promotion picnic and dance.
-While many of these events have been affected by Covid during the last two years, we look forward to getting back to these events in the near future.
+Our PTA parents also volunteer as chaperones on field trips and the eighth-grade promotion picnic and dance.

-2020-21 Chronic Absenteeism by Student Group
+2021-22 Chronic Absenteeism by Student Group

 Student Group Cumulative Enrollment Chronic Absenteeism Eligible Enrollment Chronic Absenteeism Count Chronic Absenteeism Rate

-All Students 769 766 20 2.6
+All Students 749 731 101 13.8

-Female 367 365 11 3.0
+Female 363 356 51 14.3

-Male 401 400 8 2.0
+Male 384 373 49 13.1

 American Indian or Alaska Native 1 1 0 0.0

-Asian 354 353 2 0.6
+Asian 341 331 15 4.5

 Black or African American 3 3 0 0.0

-Filipino 40 40 0 0.0
+Filipino 53 52 5 9.6

-Hispanic or Latino 158 157 11 7.0
+Hispanic or Latino 157 154 43 27.9

-Native Hawaiian or Pacific Islander 21 20 3 15.0
+Native Hawaiian or Pacific Islander 19 18 7 38.9

-Two or More Races 61 61 2 3.3
+Two or More Races 50 49 9 18.4

-White 130 130 2 1.5
+White 122 120 22 18.3

-English Learners 73 73 6 8.2
+English Learners 92 90 17 18.9

-Foster Youth 1 1 0 0.0
+Foster Youth 0 0 0 0.0

-Homeless 8 8 1 12.5
+Homeless 2 2 0 0.0

-Socioeconomically Disadvantaged 225 224 11 4.9
+Socioeconomically Disadvantaged 213 208 49 23.6

 Students Receiving Migrant Education Services 0 0 0 0.0

-Students with Disabilities 77 76 4 5.3
+Students with Disabilities 62 58 12 20.7